awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-unwrapKey.md

 Required: No

 **\-attest**
-Runs an integrity check that verifies that the firmware on which the cluster runs has not been tampered\.
+Runs an integrity check that verifies that the firmware on which the cluster runs has not been tampered with\.
 Default: No attestation check\.
 Required: No